fivdi/pigpio/doc/gpio.md

 This filter only affects the execution of callbacks from the `alert` event, not those of the `interrupt` event.

 #### waveClear()
 Clears all waveforms and any data added by calls to the `waveAdd*` functions.
+Returns this.

 #### waveAddNew()
 Starts a new empty waveform.

 You wouldn't normally need to call this function as it is automatically called after a waveform is created with the gpioWaveCreate function.

+Returns this.

 #### waveAddGeneric(pulses)
 - pulses - an array of pulses

 Adds a series of pulses to the current waveform.

-Returns the number of pulses.
+Returns the new total number of pulses in the current waveform.

 ```js
 const Gpio = require('pigpio').Gpio;